Battle of Balaclava: Ryzhov's advance

-Battle of Balaclava.
+Battle of Balaclava, mid-morning.
 Ryzhov's cavalry attacks over the Causeway Heights at approximately 09:15.
 Both branches of the attack happened almost simultaneously.

 Liprandi now brought forward Ryzhov's cavalry to press home his advantage.
 Ryzhov's force consisted of eight squadrons of the 11th Kiev Hussars, six of the 12th Ingermanland Hussars, three of the 53rd Don Cossack Regiment, and the 1st Ural Cossacks, totalling between 2,000 and 3,000 men (sources vary), and 16 guns.
 The Russian cavalry crossed in a south-westerly direction across the Chernaya river and, at about 09:00, streamed into the North Valley.
 When level with the empty No.4 redoubt, Ryzhov wheeled to the left, crested the Causeway Heights, and came to a halt; before him, he could see the Heavy Brigade moving east across his front, while away to the south he could discern the Highlanders and Turks immediately to the north of Kadikoi.
 Ryzhov detached 400 men of the Ingermanland Hussars to turn and head straight for the Allied infantry position.
 Sir Colin Campbell, commander of the Highland Brigade and thus the 93rd Highlanders, brought his men forward from behind the hillock that had sheltered them from the Russian artillery.
 With only Balaclava and the Black Sea to their backs, he rode quickly along the line expressing his determination to resist – "Men, remember there is no retreat from here.
 You must die where you stand."
 Campbell's aide, John Scott, replied "Aye Sir Colin.
 Needs be we'll do that."
 Campbell had such a poor opinion of the Russian cavalry that he did not bother telling his men to form square; instead, he lined them up in the normal two-deep firing line.
 Raglan on the Sapouné Heights had a grandstand view, as did William Russell, who wrote furiously in his notebook:

 The Russians dash at the Highlanders.
 The ground flies beneath their horses' feet; gathering speed at every stride, they dash on towards that thin red streak topped with a line of steel.

 The Thin Red Line by Robert Gibb.
 Campbell's 93rd Highlanders repel the Russian cavalry.